abijith-2002/React-OTT/CI-GUARD.md

-# CI Guard for Expo-managed App
+# CI Guard for Expo-managed App (Root)

+This workspace contains an Expo-managed app at React-OTT/ReactOTTMobileApp.

-This project is Expo-managed; there is no Gradle wrapper in this repository.
+- There is no Gradle wrapper (`./gradlew`) or native `android/ios` folders here by design.

-If your CI expects to run a "Gradle check" step, replace that step with:

-- bash React-OTT/ci-mobile-skip-gradle-and-healthcheck.sh

-What it does:
-- Prints a clear notice that Gradle is not applicable.
+- Do NOT run any Gradle tasks in CI for this container.

-- Runs the non-interactive Expo healthcheck to validate the app can start.
+Use the non-interactive Expo healthcheck instead:
-- Exits with code 0 when successful.

-If you truly need native build artifacts, use EAS Build or eject to the bare workflow first.
+Quick start (from workspace root): bash React-OTT/ci-run-expo-healthcheck.sh

+Or run inside the app folder:
+  cd React-OTT/ReactOTTMobileApp
+  export CI=1
+  npm ci --no-audit --no-fund --progress=false
+  CI=1 sh ./scripts/ci-healthcheck.sh

+Non-interactive starts (fixed port to avoid prompts): npm run start           # starts on 8083 with --non-interactive npm run web             # web target on 8083 with --non-interactive PORT=8090 npm run start:port  # override the port if needed

+If your CI system still attempts a "gradle check", configure it to skip Gradle for this project and invoke the healthcheck above.
+Native builds should use EAS Build or an ejected (bare) workflow.